 - that they participate in a family community

 - that they have a role in caring for the family environment

-- that until that garbage walks itself to the curb, there will be no xbox, cellphone, ipad, ipod, laptop, wifi, apple watch, smart thecno-nothing!
+- that until that garbage gets walked to the curb, there will be no xbox, cellphone, ipad, ipod, laptop, wifi, apple watch, smart techno-nothing!

 - that there is a social world out there with some powerful forces, and that those forces are not meant to simply override or pre-empt good judgment.

 - that the laws of causality are always in effect- that each decision or choice has consequences-whether we know or see them or not.

 - that those consequences are not within a child's or teen's control